404FoundingFather/wolfram-sim-ehammond/memory-bank/02-techContext.md

 [Insert a simple ASCII diagram or placeholder for an architecture diagram]
 ```

-## Technical Decisions
+## Technical Decisions ✅ IMPLEMENTED (Backend)
 *   Rust for the backend simulation engine due to performance and safety.
 *   gRPC with gRPC-Web for efficient and typed communication between frontend and backend.
 *   TypeScript for the frontend for type safety and better maintainability.
 *   A mainstream SPA framework will be chosen for the frontend to leverage existing ecosystems.
-*   Initial hypergraph and rules will be hardcoded for MVP simplicity.
+*   Hardcoded rules for MVP simplicity with extensible architecture for future rule definitions.
+*   JSON-based hypergraph persistence with predefined examples for MVP.
+*   Arc<Mutex<T>> pattern for thread-safe shared state in gRPC service.

 > Note: More detailed technical decisions are documented in 12-decisions.md